Ardhat/docs/python.md

 However, access to regular Arduino-compatible ports such as Analog and PWM is performed over Serial using a standardised protocol layer, or Data Link layer in [OSI parlance](https://en.wikipedia.org/wiki/OSI_model).

-This protocol layer is called Firmata, and allows Applications on the Pi to communicate with {{<ardhat>}} provided they have a Firmata language binding.
+This protocol layer is called [Firmata](https://www.arduino.cc/en/Reference/Firmata), and allows applications on the Pi to communicate with {{<ardhat>}} provided they have a Firmata language binding.
 Although javascript is the recommended language (using the node.js Firmata library), other languages such as Python can easily be used instead.

 ### Using Python Firmata with Ardhat